VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 };
 ```

-If you remember `.chain` only executes the callback function if `data` is a variant of type `Ok`, so the only thing we need to do to keep our structure is wrap the result from  `fn` with `Result.Ok`.
+If you remember the behavior of `.chain` it only executes the callback function if `data` is a variant of type `Ok`, so the only thing we need to do to keep our structure is wrap the result from  `fn` with `Result.Ok`.

 ```js
 const Val = Result.Ok('hello');